flutter/website/src/docs/perf/rendering/shader.md

    or 2) SkSLs are captured from emulators and then applied to real mobile devices.
-As the Flutter team has only a limited number of devices in the lab, we currently don't have enough data to provide a big picture of cross-device helpfulness.
-We'd love you to provide us more data points to see how it works in the wild. ([`FrameTiming`][] can be used to compute the worst frame rasterization time in release mode; the worst frame rasterization time is a good indicator on how severe the shader compilation jank is.)
+As the Flutter team has only a limited number of devices in the lab, we currently don't have enough data to provide a big picture of cross-device effectiveness.
+We'd love you to provide us more data points to see how it works in the wild&mdash;[`FrameTiming`][] can be used to compute the worst frame rasterization time in release mode; the worst frame rasterization time is a good indicator on how severe the shader compilation jank is.

-3. **SkSL warm-up doesn't help newer iPhones using Metal.**<br><br>
-   Flutter recently migrated from OpenGL to Metal for all newer iOS devices.
-   (Please reference [Metal on iOS FAQ][] on which iOS devices are considered new enough to use Metal.)
-However, Skia currently only implemented the SkSL warm-up for OpenGL.
-So the SkSL warm-up would only speed up older iOS devices by default.
-If you find shader compilation jank to be an issue for your app on newer iPhones, please let us know by filing a [GitHub issue][].
-In the longer term, we have a plan to use test-based shader warm-up to mitigate this.
-If there's an urgent need for fixing shader compilation jank on newer iPhones, please leave feedback on [Issue 61045][], and we can help you turn on OpenGL for your app.

-4. **Why can't you create a single "ubershader" and just compile that once?**<br><br>
+3. **Why can't you create a single "ubershader" and just compile that once?**<br><br>
    One idea that people sometimes suggest is to create a single large shader that implements all of Skia's features, and use that shader while the more optimized bespoke shaders are being compiled.<br><br>